-Luke graduated in 2011 from The University of the West Indies in Barbados with a chemistry BSc (Hons) before completing an MPhil in 2013 at the same institution under the supervision of Dr. Avril Williams, investigating mechanically interlocked molecules based on the dibenzylammonium/24-crown-8 recognition motif.
+Luke graduated in 2011 from The University of the West Indies in Barbados with a chemistry BSc (Hons).
+He later completed an MPhil in 2013 at the same institution under the supervision of Prof. Avril Williams, investigating mechanically interlocked molecules based on the dibenzylammonium/24-crown-8 recognition motif.

 Luke subsequently joined Imperial College London as an MRes student in green chemistry, conducting research on new porous materials with Dr. Rob Davies and Prof. Paul Lickiss, graduating in 2015 with distinction.
 The award of an Imperial College President’s PhD scholarship allowed him to continue his research on metal-organic and hydrogen-bonded frameworks built from organosilicon carboxylic acids in the same research groups, completing his PhD in 2019.